 Representing All Crash Victims in Clearwater

 No two car accidents are the same.
-You need an attorney who has extensive experience handling a wide range of car accident-related cases.
-The Clearwater personal injury attorneys at Perenich, Caulfield, Avril & Noyes, P.A. have been representing crash victims for more than 66 years.
-We’ve handled just about every type of collision you can imagine – and we’re ready to put our experience and insights to work for your benefit.
+You need an attorney who has extensive experience handling a wide range of car accident cases.
+The Clearwater personal injury attorneys at Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers have been representing accident clients for more than 66 years.
+We’ve handled just about every type of collision you can imagine – and we are ready to put our experience and insights to work for your benefit.

 We represent clients who have suffered injuries as a result of: